2013 World Grand Prix (darts)

 The 2013 PartyPoker.com World Grand Prix was the sixteenth staging of the World Grand Prix.
-It was played from 7–13 October 2013 at the Citywest Hotel in Dublin, Ireland.
+It was played from 7 to 13 October 2013 at the Citywest Hotel in Dublin, Ireland.

 Michael van Gerwen was the defending champion having won his first major PDC ranking title in 2012 with a 6–4 defeat over Mervyn King.
 However, he lost in the quarter-finals to Dave Chisnall.
 Chisnall went on to reach his first major PDC final but lost 6–0 to Phil Taylor, who claimed his 11th and final Grand Prix title.

 Prize money

 The total prize fund was £350,000.
 The following is the breakdown of the fund: